jwebster2469/ChatGPT-store/README.md

 > Some of my custom GPTs are concepts that were created as experiments with AI.
 GPTs such as 'Emergency Kit' and 'Treasure Hunt Game' are rough concept GPTs.
 I might improve 'Treasure Hunt Game' but I won't improve 'Emergency Kit'.
 There are also two private concepts, '3D Model Imaging' and 'YouTube Data Image'.
 With these rough concepts I wanted to visualize 3D model files by capturing images from six distinct views, and compile YouTube data into image files.

+**ChatGPT Copyright**
+> It's hard to be unique so some of my GPTs are basic like 'Repo Summary' and 'Dictionary Creator'.
+Some of my GPTs like 'Desktop Value', 'Rebrand' and 'Compare Images' are very unique to ChatGPT.
+These very unique GPTs were built to be copyright-protected.
+There are additional GPTs noted by myself such as '3D Model Imaging' and 'YouTube Data Image' which are concepts but could also be copyright-protected.

 ***
 ***